-The humiliation of people fucking up your name usually starts in elementary school and sticks with you forever.
-And it comes in many shapes and sizes, too: the gentle pause and deeply confused stare as your homeroom teacher reads down the register, a clear warning that they’re about to panic and say something extremely nonsensical; a nickname that suddenly sticks; the dreaded Starbucks cup; a colleague asking where you're really from.
+The humiliation of people fucking up your name usually starts in primary school and sticks with you forever.
+And it comes in many shapes and sizes, too – the gentle pause and deep confused stare as a supply teacher reads down the register, a clear warning that they’re about to panic and say something extremely nonsensical; a nickname that suddenly sticks; the dreaded Starbucks cup; a colleague asking where you're really from.

 If in doubt, sound it out

 You really shouldn't panic over a name you've never seen before.
 Just take confidence in all the other complex names you've successfully tackled and committed to memory in your life.
 "People know how to pronounce Trotsky, Beyoncé and Swarovski, so why is my name all of a sudden so difficult for them to say?" says 26-year-old Piarvé.
 "I've been called 'Pavlova', 'Pervy', 'Parvay', 'Pervay', 'Peevee', 'Piarv.'"Piarvé believes it's a matter of priorities.
 "I think people will learn complex names [when] they are important to them in some sense," she says.
 "If you aren't necessarily important to them, people will make less of an effort to memorise it."So if you're struggling to remember how to pronounce someone's name, maybe question why that is – especially if a celebrity's name rolls so easily off your tongue.
 And after you've done that, stay calm and back yourself.